Gov says Kentucky succeeded by putting science over politics

 FRANKFORT, Ky.
-(AP) — Kentucky Gov. Andy Beshear on Friday declared his state’s deadly fight against COVID-19 a “success story” as he prepared to end most pandemic restrictions, and said his state lessened the crisis because Kentuckians ultimately put science ahead of politics.
+(AP) — Kentucky Gov. Andy Beshear on Friday declared his state’s deadly fight against COVID-19 a “success story” as he ended most pandemic restrictions, and said his state lessened the crisis because Kentuckians ultimately put science ahead of politics.

+The Democratic governor, who confronted protests, lawsuits and impeachment petitions over his virus-related executive actions, expressed frustration that mask mandates meant to slow the virus' spread became a “question of liberty.”

-Shortly before announcing he was ending capacity restrictions for businesses, Beshear said the pandemic was “a test of our humanity” and posed “the single deadliest threat” of his lifetime.
+Shortly before announcing he was lifting capacity restrictions for restaurants, bars and other public venues, Beshear said the pandemic was “a test of our humanity” and posed “the single deadliest threat” of his lifetime.
 Kentucky's virus-related death toll has surpassed 7,000.

 “When you look at our response, I think you see a success story and that’s obviously comparative and based on what could have happened," the governor said.

-Kentucky has seen 7,138 COVID-19 related deaths to date, according to the Johns Hopkins University Center for Systems Science and Engineering.
-That death count is the 27th highest in the country overall and the 32nd highest per capita at 159.7 deaths per 100,000 people.

-Beshear said the state's hospitals were never overrun with virus patients, and the rollout of vaccinations was “pretty successful,” with more than 2 million Kentuckians vaccinated.
+Kentucky “beat back” three surges of infection without having its hospitals overrun with virus patients, Beshear said.
+The rollout of vaccinations was “pretty successful,” with more than 2.1 million Kentuckians having received at least one dose of vaccine, he said.

+“We know that our actions saved thousands, likely tens of thousands of lives,” he said later at his last media briefing focused on the “crisis phase of COVID in the commonwealth.”

+Republican got in more digs at the governor as he was removing most remaining restrictions.

 “I’m the guy that has to try to lay my head down every night and sleep knowing that Kentuckians that we’ve lost, the grief that’s out there, the fact that so many couldn’t say goodbye and be at that bedside,” he said.
 "That we had thousands of Kentuckians die alone or with a nurse holding their hands.
 And so that perspective, each and every day, I never looked at any of this in any of the red or the blue discussion, and the rest of the country shouldn’t either.”